Week 13 - Responsible AI Pattern: Explainable Predictions Pattern and Fairness Lens Pattern

 Design Patterns - A Generalization

 This concludes our study of design patterns, both standard and specific to machine learning.
 As we have studied them, we notice a common theme in all of them.
-On the one hand is an interface to some concrete components, and on the other hand is a manager or director (or server or publisher) of some sort to these components.
-There could in fact be several managers/directors/servers/publishers accessible through their own interface.
+On the one hand is an interface to some concrete components (or several interfaces to several sets of concrete components), and on the other hand is a manager or director (or server or publisher) of some sort to these components.
+There could even be several managers/directors/servers/publishers accessible through their own interfaces.
 See the diagram below:

 Design Patterns, a Generalization